Reff20/Reff20/README.md

 ## Hello guys!
 (EN - PT/BR)
 ### EN - A little about me:
-My name is Fernando Peres and i'm sutdyng game dev.
-At the moment i'm work in SUMMMIT-BRA as a front-end developer.
-I dont have a lot repositorys on Github because my free time is short, but often i'm using this plataform!
+My name is Fernando Peres and I'm studying game dev.
+At the moment I work in SUMMIT-BRA as a front-end developer.
+I don't have a lot of repositories because my free time is short, but often I have been using this platform !

 ### My job
 Front-end developer on SUMMIT-BRA